San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 - San Diego State and its opponents have combined to score more than 41 points in five of 10 games this season.

-- UNLV and its opponents have combined to score more than 41 points in eight of nine games this season.

-- The two teams combine to average 49.2 points per game, 8.2 more than the total in this contest.
+- The two teams combine to score 49.2 points per game, 8.2 more than the total in this contest.

-- This contest's over/under is 7.9 points fewer than the 48.9 these two squads combine to give up per game in 2021.
+- This contest's over/under is 7.9 points lower than the 48.9 these two squads combine to give up per game in 2021.

-- Aztecs games this season feature an average total of 43.9 points, a number 2.9 points higher than Friday's over/under.
+- The average total in Aztecs games this season is 43.9, 2.9 points more than Friday's over/under of 41.

 - The 54.4 PPG average total in Rebels games this season is 13.4 points more than this game's over/under.